ljbo82/c-cpp-gcc-builder/docs/index.md

 * Provide make targets for certain actions.
 * Provide utility functions.

-Here is a summary of the makefiles provided by the build system which can be included by your project (note that some of them are included manually uppon including others):
+Here is a summary of the makefiles provided by the build system which can be included by your project (note that some of them are included manually upon including others):

 ### builder.mk